bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Sjors Provoost: 00:35:29

-Thank you for listening to Bitcoin?
+Thank you for listening to Bitcoin Explained.
-Explain.